gewenyu99/ga4gh-search-docs/content/docs/getting-started/provision-data.md

 {row-divider}
 #### Implementation

-The GA4GH API requires the [table operations](/api/#tag/tables) to be implemented to specification for basic discovery and browsing.
+The GA4GH API requires [table operations](/api/#tag/tables) to be implemented to specification for basic discovery and browsing.

 Optional but not required, [query operations](/api/#tag/search) may be implemented to support querying with SQL.

-The Search API is backend agnostic, which means any solution that implements the [API Specification](/api) is valid.
-You can use your favorite REST application frameworks to implement GA4GH Search or write no code at all with a tables-in-a-bucket implementation.
+The Search API is backend agnostic, which means any solution that implements the [API specification](/api) is valid.
+You can use your favorite REST application frameworks to implement GA4GH Search Endpoints or a hosted blob store for a tables-in-a-bucket implementation requiring no code.

-The following examples will get you started experimenting with Search.
+Checkout the following examples for some inspiration.
 {divider}
 {{<code/float-window>}}
 {{%content-textbox%}}